Office of International Programs

 Research travel/study programs offered by UT Tyler.

-- Proposed: UT Tyler requires all students participating in Study Abroad activities in countries at high risk for tuberculosis disease, as defined by the Centers for Disease Control and Prevention (CDC) approved World Heath Organization (WHO) High Burdon Countries list, to be screened for tuberculosis (TB).
-This requirement applies to students visiting a High Burdon Country at any time during the semester or vacation periods.
-TB screening must occur within one week upon return to campus.
-It is a mandatory requirement for high risk students to be screened and/or tested for TB either prior to their arrival to UT Tyler, or immediately upon their arrival to the UT Tyler campus.
-For more information see Medical Clearance Requirements and/or speak to your UT Tyler Study Abroad Advisor.
+- POLICY UNDER REVIEW: All students participating in Study Abroad activities to countries at high risk for tuberculosis disease, as defined by the Centers for Disease Control and Prevention (CDC) approved World Health Organization (WHO) High Burden Countries list, must be screened for tuberculosis (TB).
+This requirement applies to students visiting a High Burden Country at any time during the semester or vacation periods.
+TB screening must occur within one week upon return to campus, and documented by the UT Tyler University Health Clinic Mandatory Tuberculosis Screening Documentation Form.
+For additional information regarding current UT Tyler TB Screening Requirements, see Medical Clearance Requirements.

 Attend a travel abroad informational meeting and meet one-on-one with the Travel/Study Abroad Advisor in the Office of International Programs (OIP) to determine your specific plan of action, especially regarding which program you will apply for, what classes you will take, how you will pay for the program, and begin creating your individual budget sheet.
 Contact firstname.lastname@example.org.